pandamhm/paingthuhtwe/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I am currently available and actively seeking employment as a junior web developer.
-- 🌱 I’m currently learning vuejs and laravel.
+- 🌱 I’m currently learning reactjs and nextjs.
-- 👯 I'm looking to collaborate on web development projects as a junior web developer, where I can contribute my skills and learn from experienced professionals.
 - 💬 Ask me about anything, I'm happy to help!
 - 📫 How to reach me: paingthuhtwe.official@gmail.com
 - 😄 Pronouns: he/him ❤️